 This article originally appeared as a slide slow on ITBusinessEdge: Data Lakes – 8 Data Management Requirements.

 2016 is the year of the data lake.
-It will surround, and in some cases drown the data warehouse and we’ll see significant technology innovations, methodologies and reference architectures that turn the promise of broader data access and big data insights into a reality.
-But big data solutions must mature and go beyond the role of being primarily developer tools for highly skilled programmers.
+It will surround, and in some cases drown the data warehouse and we’ll see significant technology innovations, data lake products, methodologies and reference architectures that turn the promise of broader data access and big data insights into a reality.
+But big data products and solutions must mature and go beyond the role of being primarily developer tools for highly skilled programmers.
 The enterprise data lake will allow organizations to track, manage and leverage data they’ve never had access to in the past.
 New enterprise data management strategies are already leading to more predictive and prescriptive analytics that are driving improved customer service experiences, cost savings and an overall competitive advantage when there is the right alignment with key business initiatives.

 So whether your enterprise data warehouse is on life support or moving into maintenance mode, it will most likely continue to do what it’s good at for the time being: operational and historical reporting and analysis (aka rear view mirror).
 As you consider adopting an enterprise data lake strategy to manage more dynamic, poly-structured data, your data integration strategy must also evolve to handle the new requirements.
 Thinking that you can simply hire more developers to write code or rely on your legacy rows-and-columns-centric tools is a recipe to sink in a data swamp instead of swimming in a data lake.
-Here are eight enterprise data management requirements that must be addressed in order to get maximum value from your big data technology investments.
+Here are eight enterprise data management requirements that must be addressed in order to get maximum value from your big data technology investments and data lake products.

 1) Storage and Data Formats